brpo01/aws-cloud-solution/aws-cloud.md

   - Add Tags
   - Register Tooling instance as target

-Repeat above steps for Wordpress

-- Configure ALB for Webservers

-  The ALB for the webservers should not be internet facing.
-And we'll need two ALBs, one for Tooling and Wordpress

 - Create an internal ALB

   - From the EC2 Console, click Load Balancers.